-2.1 Site evaluation
+2.2 Site evaluation

 Site evaluation determines whether the characteristics of a site and the surrounding region are appropriate for the lifecycle activities of a nuclear facility regulated under the NSCA.
 The process of site evaluation begins before the applicant applies for a licence to prepare a site and continues throughout the lifecycle of a DGR facility.
 Information from the site evaluation is a key input into DGR facility design and safety case and informs environmental reviews.
-This continued evaluation ensures that the facility's design basis and safety case will remain current with potential changing environmental conditions or modifications to the facility itself, including continued optimization of the facility design up until final closure.
+Continued evaluation ensures that the facility's design basis and safety case will remain current with potential changing environmental conditions or modifications to the facility itself.

-Site evaluation activities carried out during the pre-closure period of a DGR facility include site characterization and the development and iterative updates of a safety case for both the pre- and post-closure safety assessment.
+Site evaluation activities carried out during the site preparation stage of a DGR facility include site characterization and the continued development and update of a safety case for both the pre- and post-closure periods.